-Working with horses is a recognised therapy to help reduce stress and lower blood pressure and recent evidence also shows that horse therapy can help treat conditions such as addiction, problems with mental health, PTSD and autism.
+Working with horses is a recognised therapy to help reduce stress and lower blood pressure with evidence showing horse therapy can help treat conditions like addiction, problems with mental health, PTSD and autism.
 Now it is being used to assist vulnerable young people living in out of home care.

-In a first for south-west Victoria, Mackillop Family Services will use the therapeutic benefits of working with horses to help young people at its new Equine-Assisted Social and Emotional Learning Centre, south of Warrnambool.
+In a first for South West Victoria, MacKillop Family Services is using the therapeutic benefits of working with horses to help young people at its Equine-Assisted Social and Emotional Learning Centre, south of Warrnambool.

-Warrnambool Area Manager, Cameron Burgess, believes that working with the horses, “will assist in the healing process for young people who have experienced trauma.
-The kids will learn how to earn a horse's trust and co-operation which is a valuable lesson in how to keep your own emotions in check!"
+Warrnambool Area Manager, Cameron Burgess, says working with horses, “assists in the healing process for young people who have experienced trauma.
+The kids learn how to earn a horse's trust and co-operation which is a valuable lesson in how to keep your own emotions in check!"

-One of the main aims of our program is to teach young people social and life skills and our equine therapy centre will bring a new dimension to equipping young people with the skills they need to live independently and to be more connected to their communities.
+One of the program’s main aims is to teach young people social and life skills.
+Our equine learning centre brings a new dimension to equipping young people with the skills they need to live independently and be more connected to their communities.

 Centre staff, who trained at the Equine Psychotherapy Institute in Daylesford, work with young people in showing them how to care for and respect horses, and develop a sense of ownership and achievement in this care.